 - Combination, or 3-way shower heads, have both a fixed and a handheld shower head.
 A 3-way diverter allows each of the two heads to be used simultaneously or independently.
 Because of water-flow rate regulations, however, water pressure is reduced when both heads are used at the same time.

 Most shower heads have both metal and plastic parts.
 Those made from stainless steel or solid brass are the most durable and resist rusting and corrosion; fixtures with a lot of plastic parts are typically lower-end models.
-When shopping for water-saving shower heads, keep an eye out for those that have brass or stainless steel connectors because these materials will hold up better over time.
+When shopping for water-saving shower heads, keep an eye out for those that have solid brass or stainless steel connectors because these materials will hold up better over time.
 The one part of a shower head where plastic is preferred to metal is the nozzle.
 Silicone nozzles require little to no maintenance and do not clog as easily as metal nozzles.

 Whether your shower fixture contains silicone or stainless steel parts, it’s important to note that the materials the fixture is made of aren’t always obvious.
 Because metal and plastic parts can be finished with decorative coatings to complement various bathroom decor styles, plastic parts might look like chrome or brass parts like antique black.
 Be sure to research each model carefully to know what kind of quality you are getting.